 DuPage Children's Museum Artist in Residence

-The Artist-in-Residence program is an opportunity for children and families to observe, learn, and interact with a professional artist.
+The Artist-in-Residence program at DuPage Children's Museum is an opportunity for children and families to observe, learn, and interact with a professional artist.
 The Artist and children will share in a collaborative and open-ended process of creating artwork together.

 As a cultural institution and gathering place for all people in our community, we are seeking to diversify our art collection, presentations, and displays to ensure multiple cultures are visible throughout our physical space.
 Artists will provide continued guidance to the Museum as we ensure that everyone in our entire community is welcomed into and represented in the art experiences we provide.